 Trinity Hall alumni don’t always follow traditional career paths when they graduate.
 Some carve out their own course by building businesses or projects to create change or supply a market need.
 Here are just a few examples.

-A winner of the Lee-Yung Family Prize for Entrepreneurship 2019, Felix Barker (Trinity Hall MEng, 2013-2018) founded Ratio Technology the year before with St Catharine’s graduate Tom Simpson.
+A winner of the Lee-Yung Family Prize for Entrepreneurship 2019, Felix Barker (Trinity Hall MEng, 2013-2018) founded Ratio Technology the year before with St Catharine’s postgraduate Tom Simpson.
 Their focus is the development of a patent-pending design of bicycle chain, destined to be more efficient, quieter and longer-lasting than existing chains all while offering the user sixteen separate speeds.
 This means that the Ratio drivetrain will have the range to tackle steep off-road climbs and the precision to fine-tune gear selection on the road, representing the first substantial change to the bicycle chain since its conception in 1895.

 They’ve taken the design from concept through Additive Manufactured prototypes to their current full-functionality rideable version – while tackling the challenges and pitfalls of running their first startup.
 At the same time, close attention to manufacturing requirements has seen them partner with a number of UK businesses and manufacturers in preparation for taking the chain to production.